nxhack/openwrt-node-packages/README.md

 mips(be) will no longer be supported because nosnapshot build is deprecated.

 Openssl 1.0.x becomes EoL, openwrt-18.06 will not be supported.
-Python2 becomes EoL, node v8.x not be supported.
+Python2 becomes EoL, node v8.x will not be supported.

 ## Illegal instruction issue